-Columbia University Graduate School of Journalism University of Missouri School of Journalism Medill School of Journalism, Northwestern University Public Affairs Reporting Program, University of Illinois at Springfield Indiana University School of Journalism University of Kansas School of Journalism the twin contexts of the College's liberal arts curriculum and the problems and dynamics of the surrounding world.
+The minor in journalism allows students to engage the issues, skills and particular knowledge of the field of journalism, within the twin contexts of the College's liberal arts curriculum and the problems and dynamics of the surrounding world.
 The program combines skills courses, where the emphasis is on different types of journalistic writing, graphic design and photography, and reflective courses examining the social and political role of the media.
 All courses build upon the foundation of liberal arts knowledge that students bring from their other coursework and their major field.

 Journalism students at Knox learn how a community (Galesburg, Illinois) works and how to write about it.
 They also pursue stories of national significance through in-depth reporting.
 Students' news stories are regularly published in local daily and weekly newspapers.
 In addition, many opportunities exist for on-campus involvement in student journalism.
 The College's student newspaper, The Knox Student, has operated continuously for more than 110 years and regularly garners awards at student press conferences at both the state and national levels.
 The student literary magazine, Catch, has been recognized four times as the finest small-college magazine in the country.
-In addition, WVKC, the college radio station, is an excellent outlet for students interested in broadcast journalism.
+In addition, WVKC, the college radio station, is an excellent outlet for students interested in broad-cast journalism.